American Occupation

 Battle of Bud Bagsak

-Peace and order conditions in Sulu and Mindanao greatly improved since the General Wood’s time.
+Peace and order conditions in Sulu and Mindanao greatly improved since General Wood’s time.
 However, his successor, General John H. Pershing believed that full respect of the law will not happen in Moro land unless the Muslims were disarmed.
 On September 08, 1911, he issued Executive Order No. 24 prohibiting the possession and acquisition of a deadly weapon in the entire Moro province.
-Some opposition in Lanao was suppressed by swift action of the Army and constabulary.
+Some opposition in Lanao was suppressed by swift action of the army and constabulary.
 In Cotabato, a certain Datu Alameda gave the authorities trouble, but he was eventually driven into the interior.

 The strongest resistance to disarmament policy was in Sulu.
 About 1,300 Tausug fortified again Bud Dahu.
-But General Pershing’s strategy of cutting them food supplies to starve them led into their gradual dispersal, except for few who fought and were captured.
+But General Pershing’s strategy of cutting them food supplies to starve them led into their gradual dispersal, except for a few who fought and were captured.
 But in Lati, Patikul, Tausug were still opposing the disarmament.
 They attacked American troops.
-In January 1913, a combined force of Constabulary and scouts engaged their group led by Naqib Amil and his brother Datu Jami, and Datu Sahipa.
+In January 1913, a combined force of constabulary and scouts engaged their group led by Naqib Amil and his brother Datu Jami, and Datu Sahipa.
 Both sides had many casualties.
 When military reinforcements arrived, they retired to Bud Bagsak with almost the entire population of Lati.
 After several months of negotiations, most of the women, children, and unarmed came down the mountain.
 But the three local leaders and their men remained to fight.
 They had fortified five key positions, including the main fort of the mountain.

 On June 10, 1913, American forces, led by Pershing, launched a surprise attack.
 The American troops were divided into two wings, each tasked with capturing the outlying forts.
 After intense fighting, several forts fell to the Americans, including Matunkup, where troops had to scale a sheer cliff under heavy fire.
-Despite fierce counterattacks of the Tausug, American forces steadily advanced, with heavy casualties on both sides.On the third day, the Americans captured the crucial fortress of Bunga, allowing them to position artillery for the final assault on Bud Bagsak.
+Despite fierce counterattacks of the Tausug, American forces steadily advanced, with heavy casualties on both sides.
+On the third day, the Americans captured the crucial fortress of Bunga, allowing them to position artillery for the final assault on Bud Bagsak.
 On the fourth day, after hours of intense fighting and a two-hour barrage, the American troops stormed the final defenses.
 Pershing personally oversaw the final assault, and by the end of the day, the Tausug were defeated.
 Around 500 Tausug, fighting bravely to the death, were killed.
-This battle marked the end of organized Muslims resistance against American forces
+This battle marked the end of organized Muslim resistance against American forces.

 Sources: